Psychosis

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 The doctor will ask about use of substances.
 This includes alcohol use, illegal drugs, medicines, supplements and herbs.
 A mental health exam will be done.

 Blood and urine tests will be done.
 This is to check for substances or imbalances in the body.